gogs/gogs/README.md

 Gogs(Go Git Service) is a GitHub-like clone in the Go Programming Language.

-Since we choose to use pure Go implmentation of Git manipulation, Gogs certainly supports **ALL platforms**  that Go supports, including Linux, Max OS X, and Windows with **ZERO** dependency.
+Since we choose to use pure Go implementation of Git manipulation, Gogs certainly supports **ALL platforms**  that Go supports, including Linux, Max OS X, and Windows with **ZERO** dependency.

 ##### Current version: 0.0.9 Alpha